Multi-Tenant & White-Label

 Concurrency & spend per tenant

-Section titled “Concurrency & spend per tenant”Each account has its own concurrency ceilings (max_in, max_out, max_dialer) and its own CAC counters in its PresenceDO.
-Spend is governed by a separate retail wallet (BalanceDO) plus the wholesale carrier’s authoritative balance, so one tenant can’t consume another’s capacity or budget.
+Section titled “Concurrency & spend per tenant”Each account has its own concurrency ceilings (max_in, max_out, max_dialer) and its own CAC counters in its PresenceEngine.
+Spend is governed by a separate retail wallet (BalanceLedger) plus the wholesale carrier’s authoritative balance, so one tenant can’t consume another’s capacity or budget.

 Reseller billing